Gob1inSharks/gob1insharks.github.io/README.md

 ![uranus](/assets/photos/UranusOmniDirectionalRobotPodnar.png "uranushaha")

 Here is an example of a mecanum wheel vehicle.
 "URANUS" omni-directional mobile robot using Mecanum wheels.
 Designed in 1985 by Gregg Podnar at the Robotics Institute of Carnegie-Mellon University.
-Used for two decades for robot navigation and other research.
+Sources from [wikipediapageformecanumwheels](https://en.wikipedia.org/wiki/Mecanum_wheel "WikitheCan").

 ### 2.5 System

 ### Mediapipe

+Utilizing mediapipe, I was able to create python program where the direction I am pointing in through the camera.

 ### VTK

+VTK or Visualization Toolkit is a powerful open-source software to display visual infomation.
+In the python program, I have included a vtk simulation of the vehicle.

 ### Serial COM